aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-text/seach-and-get-text-from-pdf/_index.md

 ---
 title: Search and Get Text from Pages of a PDF Document
-linktitle: Search and Get Text from Pages of a PDF Document
+linktitle: Search and Get Text
 type: docs
 weight: 60
 url: /net/search-and-get-text-from-pdf/
-description: This article explains how to use various tools to search and get a text from PDF documents.
-We can search text with reg ex, from particular or whole pages.
+description: This article explains how to use various tools to search and get a text from PDF docs.
+We can search with regular expression from particular or whole pages.
-lastmod: "2020-12-16"
+lastmod: "2021-11-01"
 sitemap:
     changefreq: "weekly"
     priority: 0.7